Studying Medicine in Ireland

 Entry to medical programmes in Ireland is now based on a combination of CAO points and the HPAT score.

-The current entry system effectively reduces the advantage of having more than 550 CAO points, as students are only awarded one point for every five above 550.
+The current entry system effectively reduces the advantage of having more than 550 CAO points, as students are only awarded one point for every five above 550 as follows:

 Students then add their HPAT score to their CAO points in order to compete for a place on a medical degree programme.